Hydration & Water Features

 Key takeaways

-• Internal bottle sleeve material matters — it should isolate condensation from the main compartment.
+• Internal bottle sleeve material matters.
+It should isolate condensation from the main compartment.

 • The best bags anticipate internal water sources, not just external rain.